Diabetes is a silent killer and silent robber.

 Diabetes is a solvable problem.

-At the NUS Greater Good Series event entitled “Diabetes – The Silent Epidemic”, Dean of the National University of Singapore (NUS) Saw Swee Hock School of Public Health Professor Chia Kee Seng provided the audience with a clear and succinct overview of the diabetes problem facing Singapore today and how a multi-pronged approach is taken to tackle it.
+At the NUS Greater Good Series event titled “Diabetes – The Silent Epidemic”, Dean of the National University of Singapore (NUS) Saw Swee Hock School of Public Health Professor Chia Kee Seng provided the audience with a clear and succinct overview of the diabetes problem facing Singapore today and how a multi-pronged approach is taken to tackle it.

 The talk, which focused on what scientists, doctors and researchers can do for the disease, was introduced by Professor Lee Chuen Neng, Chairman of the University Surgical Cluster and Centre for Healthcare Innovation & Medical Engineering (CHIME).